Experimental two-way communication with one photon: Appendix D: Error correction

-As mentioned in the main text, we implement an error correction scheme, based on the repetition of the same bit pair $3$ and $5$ times, respectively.
-In both cases we average over $4$ sets of $100$ bit pairs, for a total of $1200$ and $2000$ transmitted bit pairs, respectively.
-In the case of $3$ repetitions, we obtain a success probability of $0.89 \pm 0.02$.
-The expected value in this case is $0.90 \pm 0.01$, considering that $m = 2.62 \pm 0.05$ and $p_s = 0.948 \pm 0.006$.
-For the case of $5$ repetitions, the measured success probability results to be $0.99 \pm 0.02$ while the expected value is $0.97 \pm 0.01$, with $m = 3.736 \pm 0.004$ and $p_s = 0.960 \pm 0.004$.
-All the measured values are perfectly compatible with the expected ones, thus confirming the validity of the poissonian model we assume.
+We implement the majority-voting error-correction scheme with three and five repetitions per bit pair.
+In both cases we average over four sets of $100$ bit pairs, for a total of $1200$ and $2000$ iterations, respectively.
+In the case of three repetitions, we obtain a success probability of $0.93 \pm 0.01$.
+The expected value in this case is $0.969 \pm 0.004$, considering that we measure $m = 2.62 \pm 0.05$ and $p_s = 0.948 \pm 0.006$.
+For the case of five repetitions, the measured success probability results to be $1.00 \pm 0.01$ while the expected value is $0.995 \pm 0.001$, with the measurement results $m = 3.736 \pm 0.004$ and $p_s = 0.960 \pm 0.004$.
+All the measured values are compatible with the expected ones, thus confirming the validity of our theoretical model.